-• Pursuant to MD, Public Safety, §3-107(d), an investigator may order an officer under investigation to submit to blood alcohol tests, blood, breath,

-- or urine tests for controlled dangerous substances, polygraph examinations, interrogations, or eyewitness identification procedures that specifically relate to the subject matter of the investigation.
-(CALEA 26.3.6) - If the officer is ordered to submit to a test, examination, or interrogation, the results of the test, examination, or interrogation are not admissible or discoverable in a criminal proceeding against the officer. - If an officer is required to submit to a polygraph examination, the results of the polygraph examination are not admissible or discoverable in a criminal or civil proceeding against the officer. - If an officer is ordered to submit documents or to a test, examination, or interrogation, it is considered a lawful order, and if the officer refuses to do so, the JHPD may commence an action for insubordination as a result of the refusal, which may lead to a punitive measure.
+- Pursuant to MD Code, Public Safety, § 3-107(d), an investigator may order an officer under investigation to submit to blood alcohol tests; blood, breath, or urine tests for controlled dangerous substances; polygraph examinations; interrogations; or eyewitness identification procedures that specifically relate to the subject matter of the investigation.
+(CALEA 26.3.6.a.d.f) - If the officer is ordered to submit to a test, examination, or interrogation, the results of the test, examination, or interrogation are not admissible or discoverable in a criminal proceeding against the officer. - If an officer is required to submit to a polygraph examination, the results of the polygraph examination are not admissible or discoverable in a criminal or civil proceeding against the officer. - If an officer is ordered to submit financial statements or documents or to submit to a test, examination, or interrogation, it is considered a lawful order, and if the officer refuses to do so, the JHPD may commence an action for insubordination as a result of the refusal, which may lead to a punitive measure.
+(CALEA 26.3.6.e)

-K. Employee Notification (CALEA 26.3.5)
+J. Employee Notification (CALEA 26.3.5)

-The Investigator should notify an officer that they are the subject of PSAU investigation in writing unless the notice could jeopardize the investigation.
+The investigator should notify an officer that they are the subject of PSAU investigation in writing unless the notice could jeopardize the investigation.
 In such cases, officers under investigation will not receive notice until immediately prior to their interview or interrogation by PSAU, if one is to be conducted.
 A copy of the written notification shall be saved in the investigatory file.